Nelvazz/ctm-jslinter/README.md

 - Enforce consistent naming convention.

 ## **Configuration**
-You can customize which folders will be ignored by the module by adding a `ctm-config.json` to your project:
+You can customize which rules and folders will be ignored by the module by adding a `linter.config.json` to your project:

 ### **Example Configuration**
 ```json